 - To expand the pool of sustainable financial resources available for regional and community needs and opportunities

-The Families Improving Education Initiative supports San Joaquin Valley and Inland Empire organizations that are involving families — particularly those in low-income, ethnic and immigrant communities — in educational policymaking concerning their local schools.
+The Families Improving Education Initiative supports San Joaquin Valley along with Riverside and San Bernardino counties organizations that are involving families — particularly those in low-income, ethnic and immigrant communities — in educational policymaking concerning their local schools.
 Read more about the initiative